percona/percona-server-mysql-operator/README.md

 ## Status

-**This project is in alpha state right now.
+**This project is in the tech preview state right now.
 Don't use it on production.**

 ## Roadmap